Azure/aks-periscope/README.md

 # How to Use
-AKS Diagnostic Tool is deployed as a daemon set on Kubernetes agent nodes.
+AKS Periscope is deployed as a daemon set on Kubernetes agent nodes.
 The steps are:

 1. Download the deployment file:
 ```